larseggert/moderation/draft-ecahc-moderation.md

-The IETF community has defined general guidelines of conduct for personal interaction in the IETF {{?RFC7154}}, and the IESG has defined an anti-harassment policy for the IETF {{AHP}} that the IETF community has defined anti-harassment procedures {{!RFC7776}} for, empowering an ombudsteam {{OT}} to take necessary action.
+The IETF community has defined general guidelines of conduct for personal interaction in the IETF {{?RFC7154}}, and the IESG has defined an anti-harassment policy for the IETF {{AHP}} for which the IETF community has defined anti-harassment procedures {{!RFC7776}}, empowering an ombudsteam {{OT}} to take necessary action.

 Dealing with *disruptive* behavior, however, is not part of the role